Top Heat vs. Knicks Players to Watch - Eastern Conference Semifinals Game 4

 Knicks Players to Watch

-- Brunson is putting up a team-best 6.2 assists per contest.
-And he is delivering 24 points and 3.5 rebounds, making 49.2% of his shots from the floor and 41.6% from 3-point range, with 2 triples per contest.
+- Randle is putting up team highs in points (25.1 per game) and rebounds (10).
+And he is contributing 4.1 assists, making 46% of his shots from the floor and 34.3% from 3-point range, with 2.8 triples per game.

-- Immanuel Quickley gets the Knicks 14.9 points, 4.2 rebounds and 3.4 assists per contest.
-He also averages 1 steal and 0.2 blocked shots.
+- Brunson tops the Knicks in assists (6.2 per game), and posts 24 points and 3.5 rebounds.
+He also averages 0.9 steals and 0.2 blocked shots.

-- RJ Barrett is averaging 19.6 points, 5 rebounds and 2.8 assists per game, making 43.3% of his shots from the field and 31% from beyond the arc, with 1.7 treys per contest.
+- RJ Barrett gets the Knicks 19.6 points, 5 rebounds and 2.8 assists per game.
+He also averages 0.4 steals and 0.2 blocked shots.

 Top Performers (Last 10 Games)